 He began his television career with the role of Pitso Masalesa in Orlando, in 2000 and went on to actin numerous television productions including Ke Nako, Generations, Snitch, Isidingo, Mzansi, Soul City, Rhythm City, Hillside and Gauteng Maboneng.

 He also played the cameo role of a Security Branch Policeman in the 2006 political thriller film Catch a Fire, starring Tim Robbins.

-Kraai has also performed in numerous corporate ventures for clients such as Voter Education & Registration, National Road Safety, Western Chrome Mines, Harmony Gold Mine, Anglo Gold, Standard Bank and Spoornet.
+Mahlubi also performed in numerous corporate ventures for clients such as Voter Education & Registration, National Road Safety, Western Chrome Mines, Harmony Gold Mine, Anglo Gold, Standard Bank and Spoornet.

-He choreographed a production of Sekunjalo in 1997 and has appeared as a dancer in a number of productions including The Stick, Joseph, and Perpetual Motion.
+He choreographed a production of Sekunjalo in 1997 and appeared as a dancer in a number of productions including The Stick, Joseph, and Perpetual Motion.